 Do blend curry powder with a liquid

 You get the best results from curry powder if you blend it with a liquid before adding it to your dish.
 The liquid allows the flavors of the spice that make up the curry powder to fully infuse into the dish.
-Options include yogurt, coconut milk or stock.
+Options include yogurt, coconut milk, or stock.

 Do simmer dishes that include curry powder

 Curry powder is not ideal for fast-cooking dishes.
 It is designed for slower cooking wherein the spices release their flavors over a longer time.
-The exception to this would be cases where you are using the curry powder as a dry rub.
+The exception to this would be cases where you are using curry powder as a dry rub.

 Do remember that curry powder isn’t all that you need

 A quality curry powder will add many of the flavors found in Indian and Caribbean cooking to your meal; however, it is not the only flavor component that you will need.
-Curry powder only works if it has a strong supporting cast made up of other important flavors like onion and garlic.
-Sweating onions and garlic in ghee, butter or oil before adding meat and curry powder is an important technique when working with curry powder.
+Curry powder only works if it has a strong supporting cast of other important flavors like onion and garlic.
+Sweating onions and garlic in ghee, butter, or oil before adding meat and curry powder is an important technique when working with curry powder.